College of Integrative Sciences and Arts policies

 Once readmitted, the student may be placed on academic probation for at least one semester.
 Students on probation will have one semester to raise their cumulative or semester GPA to meet ASU academic good standing (2.00).
 Failure to do so will result in disqualification from the university.

-Academic appeals regarding college policies or other variances or exceptions should be discussed with the student’s academic success specialist, and students may be required to submit a College of Integrative Sciences and Arts Standards Committee petition.
+Academic appeals regarding college policies or other variances or exceptions should be discussed with the student’s academic success advisor, and students may be required to submit a College of Integrative Sciences and Arts Standards Committee petition.
 Some petitions may require a secondary review by the ASU University Undergraduate Standards Committee.
 For more details, students should visit https://cisa.asu.edu/standards_petitions.

 The ASU academic catalog is the governing source for all degree requirements.
 Students are expected to read the requirements for university general studies, college graduation and major degree requirements.
-The academic success specialist will provide guidance.

 Advising Information: https://cisa.asu.edu/advising